gtgthozz/NekoBox-two-servers-in-one-config/README.md

 **Pros**: Compared to adding a sing-box config I manually created last time (not the first option), traffic counting works in the GUI here, and switching between TUN mode and system proxy mode now works.
 **Cons**: Compromises with routing settings.
 The GUI doesn’t natively support this, so it’s a workaround.

 **Bonus**: The Antizapret geo-database loaded from GitHub (sometimes gives a timeout and doesn’t let the profile start :/).
+Need beta V4 and higher.

 This chunk is inserted into the Additional config settings: